jBarichivich/jbarichivich.github.io/index.md

 Again (MOPGA)](https://www.campusfrance.org/en/make-our-planet-great-again-en), Paris, France.

 ### HIRING my team
-I am hiring my team to work in my ERC starting grant.
+I am hiring my team for the CATES ERC starting grant.
 I look for a motivated technician, 2 postdocs and 1 PhD student.
 Please email me at [Dr. Jonathan Barichivich](mailto:campsidium@gmail.com?) with the subject CATES TEAM HIRING if you are interested in joining us.

 ### ERC starting grant CATES
 > 1.5 M€ to improve climate change projections using the memory of the world's trees in 5 years (2022--2026)